AlexandreKilian/craft-react/README.md

 ## Setup

-In the plugin settings `.env` file, add the following entries:
+In the plugin settings, add the following entries:

 `Environment: "client_side", "server_side" or "both"`